wookdev/munged-org/rofl/god.md

 "Of course I believe in God, there has always been a special place for God in my home and I sometimes feel very close to God.
-Just knowing that God is there is a source of great comfort to me."</cite> </p>
+Just knowing that God is there is a source of great comfort to me."</cite>

-This is one of the best pieces I've read on alt.atheism in a while (which may tell you what I consider things to have been like lately ;-) This has great possibilities...</p>
+This is one of the best pieces I've read on alt.atheism in a while (which may tell you what I consider things to have been like lately ;-) This has great possibilities...

 "I once was a great sinner, indulging in strong drink, but one night in my wickedness I found myself kneeling before God, pouring out my repentance; evil spirits were expelled from me, and consumed by God.
-I prostrated myself before God then, and slept the sleep of the innocent."</p>
+I prostrated myself before God then, and slept the sleep of the innocent."

 "Truly our society could not function without God.
 Not only is there a special place in **my** home for God, but in every true American